JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Slider/index.md

     return;
 }

-// Create a SDLSlider reponse object from the handler response SDLSliderResponse *sdlSliderResponse = (SDLSliderResponse *)response;
+// Create a SDLSlider response object from the handler response SDLSliderResponse *sdlSliderResponse = (SDLSliderResponse *)response;
 NSNumber *position = [sdlSliderResponse sliderPosition];
 <#Use the slider position#>